Product Details:

 We offer a complete range of high-performance Resin, which is widely used in different Separation, Purification & Decontamination processes.

-Four main types of ion-exchange resins differ in their functional groups:• Strongly acidic, typically featuring sulfonic acid groups, e.g. sodium polystyrene sulfonate or polyAMPS,
+• Strongly acidic, typically featuring sulfonic acid groups, e.g. sodium polystyrene sulfonate or polyAMPS,

 • Strongly basic, typically featuring quaternary amino groups, for example, trimethylammonium groups, e.g. polyAPTAC),